 1/8 teaspoon ground nutmeg

-8 ounces Gruyere (Emmental), grated (you can also use Goat cheese, or Swiss cheese)
+8 ounces Gruyere (Emmental), grated (you can also use Goat cheese, or Swiss cheese, and or even Halloumi Cheese.)

 Salt & pepper